 2) Submit your child’s drawing of their favorite activity of the event.

 Birthdays will be celebrated with the birthday song, a certificate, and birthday stickers.
 If you would like to include a celebration, please plan for the end of the day.
 This is completely optional.
 Some ideas include “thank you for celebrating my birthday” cards, giving a reading book to the class, giving an appropriate board game to the class, etc. Please do not bring food, drinks, or snacks.
 Please let me know in advance what your child would like to do.

 For distance learning, school supplies will be required and used at home.
 When returning to the classroom, students will use their own school supplies.
 Please write their names on their supplies to ensure cleanliness and help slow the spread of germs.
 Additional school supplies may be requested throughout the year.
 Please look for a request via email.

 Online Information and homework activities:

 For distance learning please refer to the class Seesaw page for assignments and activities.
 Please also assist students in attending and participating in Zoom calls.
+For the most part, all homework will be passed out in a physical packet.
 For online activities please refer to the class website, the school website (assumptionschool-sl.org), online activities will be included in future newsletters.